tracyjordan/tracyjordan.github.io/glossary.md

 title: Glossary
 ---

-The terms used on this site are defined on the pages linked below.
+Important terms used on this site are linked below.

  <ul>
  {% assign sorted_posts = (site.categories.['terminology'] | sort: 'title') %}